-Under gross metering, all solar projects approved by the National Development and Reform Commission, or the NDRC, are eligible to receive an attractive fixed FIT for 20 years in principle and we expect our solar power projects to be long-term contracted assets.
-Therefore, we can sell all electricity generated by our gross metering projects to the State Grid and receive a total amount of FIT amount, which comprise an agreed electricity sales price from the State Grid and the subsidies from the government, for 20 years.
+Under gross metering, except for grid parity/low pilot projects in areas with ample resource, good conditions and high market consumption, each solar project approved by the National Development and Reform Commission, or the NDRC, is eligible to receive an attractive fixed FIT which was determined by NDRC at the time when the project was filed for 20 years in principle and we expect our solar power projects to be long-term contracted assets.
+Therefore, except for grid parity/low pilot projects, we can sell all electricity generated by our gross metering projects to the State Grid and receive a total amount of FIT amount, which comprise an agreed electricity sales price from the State Grid and the subsidies from the government, for 20 years.
 Net metering is important to achieve grid parity.
 We develop and operate net metering DG projects in well-developed regions in China.
 Under net metering, we sell majority of the electricity to non-State Grid power purchasers at an agreed negotiated electricity sales price, which is usually at a market discount rate of the public retail rate, and then sell the remaining unpurchased electricity to the State Grid at a price based on the local desulphurized coal benchmark.
 Aside from the electricity sale, each KWh of electricity generated (sold to non-Sate Grid power purchasers or State Grid) will receive subsidies from the government.
 State Grid is an enterprise which constructs and operates power grids and is a pilot state holding company approved by the State Council of China to carry out state-authorized investment.
 The non-State Grid power purchasers are primarily commercial and industrial users.
-See "Our Solar Power Projects."
+See "]Our Solar Power Projects."
 The governmental subsidies in gross metering and net metering may be different.
 We have focused and will continue to focus on net metering projects with high equity return.

 In our IPP business, power purchasers may pay us monthly, bi-monthly, quarterly or half-yearly based on the terms in the Energy Management Contract (EMCs) and PPAs.
 The EMCs, which, among others, provide the terms and pricing of the sales and include the PPAs, are long-term, generally 20 years with a possible 5 year extension.
 See "Item 3.
-Key Information D. Risk Factors Risks related to Our Business Our ability to transmit and sell the electricity generated from the solar power projects operated by us relies on the grid connection, dispatch agreements, PPAs and other contractual agreements."
+Key Information]D. Risk Factors]Risks related to Our Business]Our ability to transmit and sell the electricity generated from the solar power projects operated by us relies on the grid connection, dispatch agreements, PPAs and other contractual agreements."

-As of February 28, 2018, we had more than 80 solar power projects in operation globally with an aggregate capacity of approximately 212 MW.
-See "Our Solar Power Projects."
+As of February 28, 2019, we had more than 100 solar power projects in operation globally with an aggregate capacity of approximately 232 MW.
+See "[Our Solar Power Projects."

-While the project development business continues to be our important strategy for the foreseeable future, we also intend to retain more DG projects in China and become an IPP.
+While the project development business continues to be our important strategy for the foreseeable future, we also retain DG projects in China and focus on IPP business.
 The IPP business is especially attractive, due to the resulting high margin recurring revenue.